FredericGariepy/LighthouseLabs/PKM/W5/D1/mentorQ&A.md

 Steps in ORM are related to risk management, these steps would be taken whenever a new risk is identified in the environment.

-- ORM is operational risk management = This is essential the field of risk management with in a company.
+- ORM is operational risk management = This is essential in the field of risk management within a company.
 This would be managing the inherent risks associated with doing your business

 ### GRC